emmyileeva/Frontend-Instagram/README.md

 - Interaction: Like and comment on posts, follow other users, and receive notifications for interactions.
 - Explore: Discover trending content, search for users and posts, and explore categories.
 - Messaging: Direct messaging functionality for private conversations between users.
-- Explore Nearby: Find posts and users based on location proximity.
 - Hashtags: Clickable hashtags to discover related content.
-- Stories: Users can create and view ephemeral photo and video stories.
 - Dark Mode: Toggle between light and dark mode for different viewing preferences.
 - Responsive design: Enjoy a seamless user experience across devices of all sizes.